 Te Rākau holds short Whakapapa Workshops at your school or institute.
 These are catered for rangatahi aged 12-24 or adults.
 The workshops explore identity, whakapapa and citizenship and are delivered under Te Rākau’s unique Theatre Marae programme.

 Participants go on a creative exploration of their identity, as an individual and as a group, in a kaupapa Māori process guided by actor, director and producer Jim Moriarty (MNZM and RPN), and writer, actor, psychologist Helen Pearse-Otene, and a team of Theatre Marae creative professionals.

 Get in touch to book or enquire about a session.

 Maximum 32 participants

 Space required is 2x classrooms or equivalent hall or gym

 Suitable for all ages, experience and backgrounds..

-The workshop is explorational, fun and strength based around whatever each participant is willing to share.
-It is culturally and creatively affirming, ultimately working as a form of relationship strengthening of each individual and the group as a whole.
+The workshop is explorational, fun and strength-based around whatever each participant is willing to share.
+It is culturally and creatively affirming, and strengthens relationships of each individual and the group as a whole.